bogzbonny/yeehaw/_TODO.md

 01. menubar doesn't properly render output on top of element below
 01. ensure that menu will work in a vertical pane where it goes over other content
+01. remove loc and vis from add_element within element organizer

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^